MaterializeInc/materialize/play/mbta/doc/mbta-setup.md

 6. Heartbeat frequency.
 In other words, the frequency at which the `mbta_to_mtrlz` code should check the file for new data if it has caught up to the end of the file.
 Optional.
 Defaults to 250ms.
 Specifying this is mostly just for avoiding unnecessary usage of CPU cycles for slow-moving topics.
+Technically the `mbta_to_mtlrz` code only waits for the minimum time specified in the entire config file before checking the tail end of each file.

 Here's a mapping of example apis you want to create a stream for, together with how it should be specified in the config file: